hshsl-training/intro-to-programming/shell_lesson/03-working-with-files-part01.md

 ---
-title: Working with Files and Directories
+title: Working with Files and Directories I
 code-copy: true
 ---